What to Do When Pulled Over by Police: A Helpful Guide

 The process to properly handle getting pulled over begins as soon as you see the flashing lights in your rear view mirror.

+If it is nighttime, find a well-lit area to pull over where you can see the officer and they can see you.
 Use your turn signals to indicate where you intend on bringing your car to a complete stop.
 The better you handle this, the better your encounter with the policeman or policewoman will be.

 2. Turn the Car Off